 247. How is e-commerce disrupting the high street?
 Can you name any examples?

-249. What is the US so concerned about when it comes to 5G and China?
+249. Why is the US concerned about Huawei?

 253. What is a share purchase?